KeiAxiro/UKK_2025_Keidjaru_To-do_List/README.md

 # QuickList

-This website is a assigment Especially UKK.
+This website is a assigment Especially UKK

 ## Tech Stack